adamparker75/Ref_Report/README.md

 * Young amateur referees.
 * Senior amateur referees.
+* Referee assessors.
 * Football coaches who wish to keep a record of their matches.
 * Football fans to keep a track of their favourite team.

 ### _**User Stories**_

+As a referee, I want to register for an account, so that I can begin to submit my match reports.

+As a referee, I want to login to my account, so that I can view and submit reports.

+As a referee, I want to submit a report on a match I have just referee'd, so that I can store the details as they are fresh in my mind.

+As a referee, I want to view my previous submitted reports, so they can help me submit the match details to the league.

+As a referee, I want to edit my reports, so I can change any details that may be incorrect.

+As a referee, I want to delete my reports, so I can only keep the reports that haven't been submitted to the league.

+As an administrator, I want to view all users reports, so I can moderate what has been submitted.